digistump/OakCore/README.md

 - Future system updates will come automatically when you upload a new sketch.
 - Have fun!
 Much more to come!

-Special thanks for this release to my wife and daughter (who haven't seen much of me the last few weeks), the Particle (@spark) team, especially Dave, Zachary, Stephanie, and Zach - @povrazor, @DarkLotus, @danielmawhirter, @fri-sch, @DeuxVis, @TrueJournals on github (and anyone else we missed), and - most of all - all of our backers on Kickstarter and via Pre-order